Architecture of India: Vesara Architecture

 An important temple is Papnath temple, dedicated to Lord Shiva.
 The temple is one of the best early examples of the South Indian tradition.
 By contrast other eastern Chalukyan Temples, like the Mahakuta, five kilometres from Badami, and the Swarga Brahma temple at Alampur show a greater assimilation of northern styles from Odisha and Rajasthan.
 At the same time the Durga temple at Aihole is unique having an even earlier style of an apsidal shrine which is reminiscent of Buddhist chaitya halls and is surrounded by a veranda of a later kind, with a shikhara that is stylistically like a nagara one.
 The Lad Khan temple at Aihole in Karnataka seems to be inspired by the wooden-roofed temples of the hills, except that it is constructed out of stone.

 Historians agree that the vesara style originated in what is today Karnataka.
-According to some, the style was started by the Chalukyas of Badami (500-753AD) whose Early Chalukya or Badami Chalukya architecture built temples in a style that mixed some features of the nagara and the dravida styles, for example using both the northern shikhara and southern vimana type of superstructure over the sanctum in different temples of similar date, as at Pattadakal.
+According to some, the style was started by the Chalukyas of Badami (500-753 AD) whose Early Chalukya or Badami Chalukya architecture built temples in a style that mixed some features of the nagara and the dravida styles, for example using both the northern shikhara and southern vimana type of superstructure over the sanctum in different temples of similar date, as at Pattadakal.
 However, Adam Hardy and others regard this style as essentially a form of Dravida.
-This style was further refined by the Rashtrakutas of Manyakheta (750-983AD) in sites such as Ellora.
+This style was further refined by the Rashtrakutas of Manyakheta (750-983 AD) in sites such as Ellora.

 Though there is clearly a good deal of continuity with the Badami or Early Chalukya style, other writers only date the start of Vesara to the later Western Chalukyas of Kalyani (983–1195 AD), in sites such as Lakkundi, Dambal, Itagi, and Gadag, and continued by the Hoysala empire (1000–1330 AD).

 The Hoysala temples at Belur, Halebidu and Somanathapura are leading examples of the Vesara style.
-These temples are now proposed as a UNESCO world heritage site.
+These temples are now proposed as UNESCO World Heritage Sites.